 Cubanos are most often served with a side of plain ol’ chips and sometimes a crisp dill pickle.
 Again, nothing too fancy.

-I’m sure when those hard-working guys and gals who stopped to pick up a Cubano on their way to work ate their sandwiches at lunch, they found they weren’t hot yet they still enjoyed them.
+I’m sure when those hard-working folks who stopped to pick up a Cubano on their way to work ate their sandwiches at lunch, they found they weren’t hot yet they still enjoyed them.
 That proves to me that Cubanos may be served hot or at room temperature.
 That makes them great for large crowds or to serve as party-fare.

 Try These Other Great Sandwich Recipes!